tomberget/github-actions-workshop/lessons/001-getting-started.md

 - `name: Hello World Workflow` - This is the human-readable name that appears in the GitHub Actions UI
 - `on: [push]` - This defines the trigger.
 The workflow runs on every push to any branch
 - `jobs:` - A workflow can have multiple jobs.
-We have one called `say-hello`
+We have one called `say-hello`.
+Each job will run in parallel unless specified otherwise
 - `runs-on: ubuntu-latest` - Specifies the type of runner (virtual machine) to use.
 GitHub provides Ubuntu, Windows, and macOS runners
-- `steps:` - The list of tasks to execute in this job
+- `steps:` - The list of tasks to execute in this job.
+Each step will run sequentially
 - `name:` (in steps) - Descriptive name for each step
 - `run:` - The command to execute.
-The `|` symbol allows multi-line commands
+The `|` symbol allows multi-line strings

 ### Step 5: Commit and Push Your Workflow